timolwn/OLA-My-First_Project/README.md

 ---

 ## Description
-This is a project we chosed to do a for class assignment.
-We decided we wanted to use a linear regession method on a data set from NCD Risk factor collaboration.
-With the data set we found we  correlation between blood pressure and Body Mass Index(BMI) from every country in the world from the year 1890 to todays current year.
-Since analyzing each would take a long time, we decided to pick the year 1996
+This is a project we chose to do for a class assignment.
+We decided we wanted to use a linear regression method on a data set from NCD Risk factor collaboration.
+With the data set, we wanted to find if there is a correlation between blood pressure and Body Mass Index(BMI) from every country in the world from the year 1890 to the year 2000.
+Since analyzing each year would take a long time, we decided to use SQL to extract only the year 1996.
+We tested the R^2 and shown a regression line to give support to our hypothesis of BMI and Blood Pressure.

 #### Technologies

 - Juypter Notebook
 - Postgres SQL
-- Python
+- Anaconda

 [Back To The Top](#read-me-template)